mathieuforest/mathieuforest.ca/README.md

-Mathieu Forest personnal website.
+My personnal website.
 I use the project below as a base to build my website.

+Start Server by typing this command:

+python StartHTTPServer.py

 -------------------------